Web App Cost Estimation: 4 Methods Compared (2026)

 Worked example used through this post: a B2B portal — auth with roles, dashboard, CRUD for two object types, Stripe billing, CSV import, admin panel.
 Parametric estimate: 380 hours.
 At blended $90-$135/h that is $34,000-$52,000, which matched the eventual winning agency bid of $47,500 within 9%.

-Get a parametric estimate in 3 minutes → — my calculator runs the method from this post with hour values calibrated on 600+ projects.
+Get a parametric estimate in 3 minutes → — our calculator runs the method from this post with hour values calibrated on 600+ project quotes.

 Method 1: Analogous Estimation (Fast, Rough)